cneverett/DiplodocusCollisions.jl/docs/src/crosssections.md

     To ensure greater computational accuracy and prevent underflow of ``Float64`` precision values, all cross sections have a normalisation defined in the function documentation.

 ```@meta
-CurrentModule = BoltzmannCollisionIntegral
+CurrentModule = DiplodocusCollisions
-using BoltzmannCollisionIntegral
+using DiplodocusCollisions
 end
 ```